 - In Endride, multiple heroes end up giving this criticism to the protagonist, Emilio, who is on a senseless revenge quest.
 Demetrio gives him one of the fastest dressing downs when Emilio asks the Ignauts for help:

 Demetrio: Answer me!
 What do you plan to do when the king is dead!?Emilio: I...I don't care what happens, as long as he's dead.
 I'm ready to give up my life for it!Demetrio: (Laughs sarcastically.)
 You'll throw everything away, even your life?
 You're not ready for anything!
 I've heard my share of rumours, but this prince is indeed daft.

 Collectable Card Game

 - In the dark comedy miniseries G.L.A.
-Misassembled, Mr. Immortal does this to villain Maelstrom, convincing him not only of the futility of his current scheme to destroy the universe, but of evil schemes in general, and convinces the villain to commit suicide.
+Misassembled, Mr. Immortal does this to villain Maelstrom, convincing him not only of the futility of his current scheme to destroy the universe, but of evil schemes in general, and an existence without friends or loved ones would be unbearable.
+He convinces the villain to commit suicide.
 "Here, I'll go first."
 Mr. Immortal gets back up again...